What To See and Where To Go in Old Strathcona

 Patio Paradise

-Did you know there are more than 100 places to eat in Old Strathcona?
-You can grab breakfast in the morning with the family, gather some friends for dinner on a patio, or cool down with an ice cream treat.
+Did you know there are over 100 places to eat in Old Strathcona?
+Whether you’re grabbing breakfast with family, dinner with friends on a patio, or cooling down with an ice cream treat, there’s something to satisfy every craving.

 Take a Tour